willymcallister/willymcallister.github.io/_articles/staticman.md

 * [Popcorn](https://popcorn.staticman.net/).
 Staticman's demo site (based on Staticman v1).
 * [Popcorn on github](https://github.com/eduardoboucas/popcorn)

-## Setting up the Staticman app with v3
+## Setting up the Staticman app with Staticman v3

 I recently converted from the v2 public instance of Staticman over to the v3 GitHub app.
 1. Remove staticmanapp as a collaborator (if it is left over from an earlier install).